MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-items.md

 |**Variant Prefix**|Use together with **SKU Mapping** set to either the **Variant Code** or **Item No. + Variant Code** option as a fallback function when the SKU coming from Shopify is empty.<br>If you want to create the item variant in [!INCLUDE[prod_short](../includes/prod_short.md)] automatically, you'll need to enter a value in **Code**.
 By default, the value defined in the SKU field imported from Shopify is used.
 However, if the SKU is empty, it will generate code starting with the defined variant prefix and "001".|
 |**Shopify Can Update Item**|Choose this option if you want to update items and/or variants automatically.|

-### <a name="effect-of-shopify-product-skus-and-barcodes-on-mapping-and-creating-items-and-variants-in-business-central" />Effect of Shopify product SKUs and barcodes on mapping and creating items and variants in Business Central
+### <a name="effect-of-shopify-product-skus-and-barcodes-on-mapping-and-creating-items-and-variants-in-business-central"></a>Effect of Shopify product SKUs and barcodes on mapping and creating items and variants in Business Central

 When products are imported from Shopify to **Shopify Products** and **Shopify Variants** tables, [!INCLUDE[prod_short](../includes/prod_short.md)] tries to find existing records.